albertoprb/ml-avocado-price/notes.md

 ## TODOs

-* Algos: SVM, Random Forest, Decision Tree Regressor, Linear Regression
+* Algos: SVM, Random Forest
-* AutoML

-* Choose scoring metric
+* Optimize DecisionTree and LinearRegression
 * Time series split
+* Choose scoring metric (R2 model.score) split in all of them
 * Cross-validation
+* Try with the CSV of the missing data
+* Remove outliers
+* Try PCA with all data

+* AutoML

 --
 * Optimize Decision Tree